MaglioloLeonardo/TinyRDBMS/README.md

   <li>Although multi-threaded programming greatly limits the response time due to queries involving tables much larger than the page manager buffer capacity and some logical optimizations have been implemented, not having implemented all of them represents a design limitation that can impact on the speed of execution of some queries</li>
 </ul>

-The project can be executed with che command 'java -jar Progetto.jar', the jar file is situated in the folder 'Compiled Executable'.
+The project can be executed with the command 'java -jar Progetto.jar', the jar file is situated in the folder 'Compiled Executable'.
 The folder containing 'Progetto.jar' must contain a folder called 'DBFolder'.

-In addiction to the source code, it is also availble in .pdf the bachelor thesis written (unfortunately only in italian) about this project, explaining more in detail it's structure and the possible future improvements.
+In addiction to the source code, it is also availble in .pdf the bachelor thesis written (unfortunately written only in italian) about this project, explaining more in detail it's structure and the possible future improvements.